dudeperf3ct/dudeperf3ct.github.io/sensei/sam_altman.md

 Take time try lot of things, explore a lot of things.
 Try to have beginner's mind about what will work and what won't but trust your intuitions and pursue a lot of things as cheaply and quickly as possible then be honest with yourself about what's working well and what's not.
 And hard part is cut all the stuff that's not working and focus down until you are eventually focused one or two things that are really working.

 My three most pillar in productivity:
- - Make sure to get important things done
+ - <span class='saddlebrown'>Make sure to get important things done </span>
- - Don't waste time on stupid shit
+ - <span class='saddlebrown'>Don't waste time on stupid shit </span>
- - Make a lots of lists
+ - <span class='saddlebrown'>Make a lots of lists </span>

-The best thing I can say is I like to follow my interests, I try to pursue a lot of projects that seem interesting.
-I realize that most of them will fail and I don't care as long as the one that work really work.
+<span class='red'>The best thing I can say is I like to follow my interests, I try to pursue a lot of projects that seem interesting.
+I realize that most of them will fail and I don't care as long as the one that work really work.</span>

 Everytime I make a major investment in the company, I am convinced that it's going to work or atleast like I am prepared to pay for the expected value that I think it's going to work.
 Convincing yourself otherwise is very hard.

-The best thing in investing is you get to be wrong a lot many times very frequently and you learn that's okay as long as magnitude of success is pays for all of failures.
+<span class='purple'>The best thing in investing is you get to be wrong a lot many times very frequently and you learn that's okay as long as magnitude of success is pays for all of failures.</span>

 The things that have taught me lot about business are poker and investing.
 I strongly recommend poker for understanding the world of psychology and risk.